 If you applied to Salve Regina within the past three years, you may reapply by submitting the Request for Reactivation of Application in place of the Transfer Common Application.

-In addition, you must submit all updated, official high school and college/university transcripts, SAT/ACT scores if applicable (see policy above) and a Transfer Registrar Report from each college/university attended.
+In addition, you must submit all updated, official high school and college/university transcripts, SAT/ACT scores if applicable (see policy above) and the College Report from each college/university attended (formerly known as the Registrar’s Report

 If you applied for admission during your senior year of high school, official final high school transcripts must be sent.
 Official college transcripts should be sent at the close of each semester.